Category Archives: f) Apologetics, & Interpretations

 A Quote from Tozer

-Christians are or should be distinctly different from people without Christ as they live these paradoxes.
-I love this from A.W.
-Tozer’s book The Root of the Righteous:
+Christians are, or should be, clearly different from those without Christ as they live out these paradoxes.
+I love this excerpt from A.W.
+Tozer’s book The Root of the Righteous (1955):

 “A real Christian is an odd number anyway.
 He feels supreme love for One whom he has never seen, talks familiarly every day to Someone he cannot see, expects to go to Heaven on the virtue of Another, empties himself in order to be full, admits he is wrong so he can be declared right, goes down in order to get up, is strongest when he is weakest, richest when he is poorest, and happiest when he feels worst.
 He dies so he can live, forsakes in order to have, gives away so he can keep, sees the invisible, hears the inaudible, and knows that which passeth knowledge.
 And all the while he may be confounding his critics by his unbelievable practicality: his farm may be the most productive, his business the best managed, and his mechanical skill the sharpest of anyone in the neighborhood.